 Practitioners need to abide by a code of conduct that is in alignment with the principles of flower therapy and natural law.

-The Practitioners Creed
+The Therapists Creed

 The purpose of any therapy, medicine or health modality is to rise above its need.
 The purpose of the practitioner is to guide the client there. ~ Brendan Rohan